-Unfortunately it's possible that criminals will send you emails supposedly from IOPEN, attempting to elicit information.
-And even set up a modified copy of this website to direct you to.
+Unfortunately it's easy for criminals to send you emails supposedly from IOPEN, attempting to elicit information.
+And even to set up a modified copy of this website to direct you to.

 Fortunately there's ways for you to check authenticity.
 Please get help from your technical advisor if necessary.